How we use Artificial Intelligence

 Finding themes in data

-Checking document quality
+Checking document quality and image processing

 We use intelligent document processing tools in the upload document service in the Medicare online account and myGov.
 The tool performs a quality check function to confirm if pages are missing or need to be rotated.